rustwasm/wasm-bindgen/DESIGN.md

 ## Exporting a struct to JS

 So far we've covered JS objects, importing functions, and exporting functions.
-This has given us quite a rich based to build on so far, and that's great!
+This has given us quite a rich base to build on so far, and that's great!
 We sometimes, though, want to go even further and define a JS `class` in Rust.
 Or in other words, we want to expose an object with methods from Rust to JS rather than just importing/exporting free functions.